noonien/kube-http-proxy/README.md

 Field:
   - host - Server hostname.
 Required.
+  - names - Additional names for the server.
   - port - Port on which to listen for connections.
 Defaults to 80.
   - ssl - If enabled, ceritificate and key has to be available at /etc/nginx/ssl named <host>.crt and <host.key>.
 If enabled all http requests are redirected to https.
 Defaults to false.
   - sslPort - Port on which to listen to ssl connections.
 Defaults to 443.